katreinhart/mastery-client/README.md

 _Mastery_ is a Learning Management System aimed at intermediate to middle schools.

+The admin view has 4 main resources:
+- Courses
+- Classes
+- Students
+- Teachers

+_Courses_ contains all the curriculum, which is organized into Units and Lessons.

 ### Goals:
 1. Create a platform for middle school educators to manage and deliver curriculum online.
 1. Create a welcoming user experience where educators and students can easily find what they need and interact with the curriculum, not the tool.